 Heather Stott (2013-2016).
 “Dual Land-Use for Solar Energy and Food Production: Effects on Ecosystem Function”, NERC PhD studentship.
 Primary supervisor (Armstrong, Lancaster University), co-supervisors Whitaker, Ostle (CEH) and Davies (Lancaster).

-Harriett Rea (2010-2013).
-“Do wind farms affect carbon sequestration in peatlands?”
+Harriett Richardson (2010-2013) “Do wind farms affect carbon sequestration in peatlands?”
 (Supervisor Nick Ostle (CEH), Co-supervisors Jeanette Whitaker (CEH), Prof. Susan Waldron (Glasgow University).

 See also the NORA Open Research Archive.

-Ludley, K.E., Jickells, S.M., Chamberlain, P.M., Whitaker, J. and Robinson, C.H.
-2009.
-Distribution of monoterpenes between organic resources in upper soil horizons under monocultures of Picea abies, Picea sitchensis and Pinus sylvestris.
-Soil Biology and Biochemistry 41(6), 1050-1059.
+KE Ludley, SM Jickells, PM Chamberlain, J Whitaker and CH Robinson (2009) Distribution of monoterpenes between organic resources in upper soil horizons under monocultures of Picea abies, Picea sitchensis and Pinus sylvestris.
+Soil Biology and Biochemistry, Volume 41(6), 1050-1059.